 The power of a story is context

-Most people have read inspiring quotes or read lists of easy-to-read morals like the Biblical Ten Commandments or Buddhist aphorisms, yet many might struggle with a deeper understanding of simple principles without a form of context to frame simple truth against the complexities of personal, everyday living.
+Most people have read inspiring quotes or read lists of easy-to-read morals like the Biblical Ten Commandments or Buddhist aphorisms, yet struggle with a deeper understanding of simple principles without a form of context to frame simple truth against the complexities of personal, everyday living.

 Stories are powerful to readers in the same way that food better delivers needed vitamins and minerals to people who eat them over pills — We need something that helps us digest it the way our bodies and minds need it.